-AREA OF CONCENTRATION: The purpose of this transfer track is to prepare students for a teaching career in middle school or high school.
-The four year degree will lead to Florida certification for grades 6-12.
+AREA OF CONCENTRATION: The purpose of this university transfer track is to prepare students for a teaching career in middle school or high school.
+The four-year degree will lead to Florida certification for grades 6-12.
 Social studies education at Florida universities is a limited access program.
 Students are encouraged to become familiar with the admissions requirements at the university they plan to attend.
 Students may have additional requirements for admission to a teacher-preparatory program.
-Please contact a GCSC advisor or the transfer institution for further guidance.
-The state of Florida requires a thorough background check by the Florida Department of Law Enforcement prior to students entering the classroom for observations.
+Please contact a faculty advisor or the transfer institution for further guidance.

+The State of Florida requires a thorough background check by the Florida Department of Law Enforcement prior to students entering the classroom for observations.
 The college requires the submission of written verification of approved and completed background checks before students may complete on-site course requirements.
-Students doing observations in school systems must go to the district in which they will do their observations and comply with the requirements for that system.
-The students will be required to pay a fee for the cost of the background check.
+Student observing in school systems must go to the district in which they will observe and comply with the requirements of that system.
+GCSC only has articulation agreements with Gulf, Franklin and Bay county school districts for observation experiences.
+The student is responsible for all background check fees.

 Communications Credit

 Area Hours

 •+ENC1101, English I 3

 +ENC1102, English II 3

 Humanities Area

 Visual and See General Education 3

 Performing Arts Requirement

-Philosophy/Religion See General Education 3
+Philosophy/Religion +See General Education 3

 Requirement

-Literature See General Education 3
+Literature +See General Education 3

 Requirement

 Mathematics Area

-See General Education 6
+•+See General 6

-Requirement
+Education Requirement

-Natural Sciences
+Natural Sciences Area

-Area

 Physical Science See General Education 3

 Requirement

 Biological Science See General Education 3

 Requirement

 Social Sciences Area

-Behavioral Sciences • PSY2012, Psychology 3
+Behavioral Sciences ●PSY2012, Psychology or 3

-or ●ANT2000,

-Introduction to
+ANT2000, Introduction

-Anthropology
+to Anthropology

-History EUH1000, Western 3

-Civilization I or

-EUH1001, Western

-Civilization II